Ahmad-Nayfeh/Media-Tracker/README.md

-# My Media Tracker 📚🎬🎙️
+# Media Tracker 📚🎬🎙️

-My Media Tracker is a full-stack web application, built from scratch with FastAPI and React, that allows you to create, manage, and track your personal media collections.
+Media Tracker is a full-stack web application, built from scratch with FastAPI and React, that allows you to create, manage, and track your personal media collections.

 This app moves beyond simple, pre-defined trackers.
 It allows you to dynamically create your own categories (like "Books" or "Podcasts") and then define the *exact* fields you want to track for each one (e.g., "Title", "Author", "Status", "Rating", etc).